 Food is also my downfall or rather constant snacking.
 I think I need a timer lock on my fridge which only allows it to open at certain restricted times.
 ‘Just one piece of toast before I begin work’ is a mantra that sings in my head more often than is healthy.

 I clearly have no willpower and distraction is one of my weaknesses.
 Maybe it is that I am better at working under pressure.
 If I have a deadline I do get it done, maybe by the seat of my pants.
 Why don’t I get it all done when I have a free day with nothing in my diary.
 But those are the worst days because I love to potter.
 A long dog walk or a coffee with my neighbour who now lives on her own and enjoys some company is preferable to work.
 Another distraction is planning a holiday which involves lots of internet searching.
-I must have so many holidays planned in my head but never get around to doing them.
-It’s probably the bank balance that doesn’t allow it!
+I must have so many holidays planned in my head but never get around to doing them especially with these last two years of Covid.
+It’s probably the bank balance that also doesn’t allow it!

 Then of course if you work from home your weekends are spent still in ‘the office’.
 It is always harder to switch off.
 Though it does give you the opportunity to get ahead for the coming week.
 If your husband is a sportaholic and you don’t fancy 6 hours of non-stop TV sport on a Sunday then a bit of extra work is preferable.

 I would not swap it for an oxygen-deprived and boss-infected city-centre office.
 So I am counting my lucky stars and trying hard this morning.
-I have two distractions: to not eat the remains of the coffee cake I made this weekend or re-pot the herbs that I just bought.
+I have two distractions: to not eat the remains of the coffee cake I made this weekend or to take the dogs on that really long walk across the Chilterns.